git-pull/website/code_explorer/django-vs-flask-2017.rst

 Django's intialization
 ----------------------

-Initialization of django depends on your entry point.

 1. Django checks for your ``DJANGO_SETTINGS_MODULE`` and parses the file

    This is where all your database, installed applications and other stuff